defencedigital/moduk-service-manual/src/secure-by-design/how-assurance-works.md

 Work in progress.
 Do not review this content yet.
 </p>

-Your team is responsible for managing cyber security risks and doing self assessments.
+Your team is responsible for managing cyber security risks in your technology or service.
 You do not apply for security accreditation that lasts for a period of time.

-If your project has existing security accreditation, you need to move to Secure by Design when it expires.

 ## Assess your security